dewi-alliance/hotspot-manufacturers/README.md

 # Hotspot Manufacturers

-Hub for Helium hotspot manufacturer applications and the Manufacturer Oversight Committee (MOC).
+Hub for Helium hotspot manufacturer applications and the Manufacturer Compliance Committee (MCC).

 For details on the manufacturer approval process, please see [HIP19: Approval Process For Third-Party Manufacturers.](https://github.com/helium/HIP/blob/master/0019-third-party-manufacturers.md)